BleekerLab/protocols/bioassays/thrips_survival.md

 *  Day 10: the first nymphs should be ready for experiments.
 Egg hatching depends on the environment conditions.

 # Setup
-1. Fill each well of a 12-well plate with a 20mm Whatman filter paper with 500µl of tap water.
+1. Fill each well of a Greiner Bio-one 12-well plate (no 665180) with a 20mm Whatman filter paper with 150µl of tap water.
-2. Take a 1.5cm diameter leaf disc from the accession of interest
+2. Take a 1.5cm diameter leaf disc from the accession of interest (leaf disk area = 1.77cm2)
 3. Place the leaf disc in the well with the abaxial side ("down side of the leaf") upwards.
 4. Seal with an adhesive transparent lid (adhesive seal for 96-well plate)